phamthanhsang-cs/SOC-in-my-Pocket/README.md

 ## Incident Response

 For incident response, I rely on the well-structured **NIST Framework** to handle security incidents effectively.
 This framework provides a standardized approach, ensuring a thorough and consistent response to potential security threats.
-The NIST Incident Response Lifecycle includes four main stages:
+Four main stages of the NIST Incident Response Lifecycle:

 1. **Preparation** – Establishing and maintaining an incident response capability.
 This involves creating an incident response policy, identifying resources, and training the response team.